CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Cloud-Native-Apps.md

     2. In the cloud shell output, paste the ssh key that you copied earlier enter **yes** when prompted.
     3. Enter the Buid Agent VM password provided in environment details, you will be connected to Build Agent VM.

-1. If attendees are having trouble exiting the `Vim` session with esc, try using `ctrl+[` to exit the sessiion.
+1. If attendees are having trouble exiting the `Vim` session with esc, try using `ctrl+[` to exit the session.

 1. Issue in before hands-on-lab task 3 step13